 The plant doesn’t have to be ingested to cause injury.
 It can cause extremely painful damage just by being in the cat’s mouth.

-Signs and Symptoms of Peace Lily Poisoning in Cats
+Signs of Peace Lily Poisoning in Cats

 It’s best to just remove any poisonous plants from your home to keep your feline pal safe and your dog’s safety as well.